Trip Details

 We leave Seduwa and trek through lush forests towards Num.
 The trail goes up and down and passes through dense forests and Sherpa villages as we move downwards.
 Overnight at Num.

 We first trek through the deep forest towards Num.
-After Num, the trail goes up and down again passes through the deep forest.
+After Num, the trail goes up and down again passing through the deep forest.
 Next, we pass a beautiful Sherpa Village and we further move and finally get to Num.
 Overnight at Num.

 • BF/Lunch/Dinner